 Becoming a Security Champion – 2023

 Are you curious about security?
 Do you want to learn more?
 Better yet, would you like to HELP?
 Have you ever considered becoming a security champion?
 This talk will tell you everything you need to know in order to help you make the right decision!
 We will cover; learning, communicating, advocating, how to lead by example and how to be a great corporate citizen.
-(No recording available – This talk is used to recruit security champions)
+(No recording available – This talk helps recruit security champions.)

 Adding SAST to CI/CD, Without Losing Any Friends – 2023